 How to Recognize the Signs of Labor

 How will you know when it’s time to grab your hospital bag and get to the delivery room?
-Thankfully, your body will give you some solid clues.
-Read on to learn about the common signs of labor.
+It can be unnerving trying to determine if it’s the main event or just a false alarm (hello again, Braxton Hicks).
+And while it’s not always crystal clear, the good news is that your body usually gives you some pretty solid clues.
+Ready to get a leg up on what early labor feels like?
+Read on to learn about the common signs of labor, and what you should do if you experience them.

-It’s not necessarily your due date—that’s just an estimate, and there’s really no telling exactly when baby will arrive.
+Sorry to say that it’s not as simple as waiting for your due date—that’s just an estimate, and there’s really no telling exactly when baby will arrive.
 Ninety percent of women go into labor between 37 and 42 weeks, according to William Schweizer, MD, clinical associate professor in the department of obstetrics and gynecology at NYU Langone Medical Center in New York City—and that’s quite a window of time.
 Keep in mind too that some women may deliver before 37 weeks (which would be considered a preterm birth); others, who go past 41 weeks, may wind up getting induced, depending on your doctor and your hospital’s policies.

 You probably are feeling false signs of labor if the contractions: